Arachni/arachni/HACKING.md

 ## Creating New Modules
 Arachni provides you with examples for the usual types of modules.

-This is your main guide: {Arachni::Modules::SimpleRFI}
+This is your main guide: {Arachni::Modules::RFI}

 This covers most of the usual tasks when writing a module.
 It lets Arachni do all the work.